Cabo in November: Weather, Things to Do and Travel Tips

 2) Take a water taxi to Land’s End

-Water taxi boats also depart from the Cabo San Lucas Marina throughout the day to cruise around Land’s End and the famous Arch of Cabo), a craggy rock formation just begging to be photographed.
+Water taxi boats depart from the Cabo San Lucas Marina throughout the day to cruise around Land’s End and the famous Arch of Cabo, a craggy rock formation just begging to be photographed.

-A cool way to see the marine world as you putter out to Land’s End is this glass bottom boat cruise.
-It’s not just an ordinary glass bottom boat – the entire boat is transparent!
+A cool way to see the marine world as you putter around Land’s End is this all-clear glass-bottom boat cruise.
+It’s not just an ordinary glass-bottom boat – the entire boat is see-through and transparent!

 Keep an eye out for the sea lions that loll about on the rocks at Land’s End.